 Pilots operating in a radar environment are expected to associate departure headings or an RNAV departure advisory with vectors or the flight path to the planned route or flight.
-Use of both types of departure procedures; Obstacle Departure Procedures (ODP), which are printed either textually or graphically, and Standard Instrument Departure procedures (SIDs), which are always printed graphically.
+The EFIS employs two types of departure procedures (DP); obstacle departure procedures (ODP), which are printed either textually or graphically, and standard instrument departure procedures (SID), which are always printed graphically.
 All DPs, either textual or graphic may be designed using either conventional or RNAV criteria.
 RNAV procedures have RNAV printed in the title.

-ODPs are not found in the navigation database, and therefore the climb angle found in the PFD bugs menu should be set to comply with the steeper than normal climb gradient during the departure until established on the en route structure.
+ODPs are not found in NavData[®], therefore the climb angle found in the PFD Bugs menu should be set to comply with the steeper than normal climb gradient during the departure until established on the en route structure.

-Approach minima are never coded in NavData®.
+Approach minima are never coded in NavData[®].
 On some approaches, the altitude coded at the MAP for a non-precision approach coincides with an MDA (normally where the final approach course does not align with the runway), but more often the coded altitude is some height above the threshold.